Huchuynh/G-Scores/README.md

     - 6 > score ≥ 4
     - < 4

-3. Statistics by subjects – Charts showing the number of students in each score level for Math, Physics, and Chemistry.
+3. Statistics by subjects – Charts showing the number of students in each score level.

 4. Top 10 students in Group A – Lists the top 10 students with the highest total scores in Math, Physics, and Chemistry.